I had the opportunity to do a bit of a social experiment while I was in Hawaii.

-There was a slight problem.
-We were flying out to another island that afternoon, so we couldn’t enjoy them for a few more days.
+There was one problem.
+We were all due to fly out to another island the next day, so we couldn’t enjoy them.

-As we try to figure out what to do with these beautiful roses, I began to pluck the petals and discard the ones that were damaged.
+As we tried to figure out what to do with these beautiful roses, I plucked some of the wilted petals and discarded a few.
 By the time I was done, there were 8 roses left.
-They were still beautiful, but they didn’t look quite as “full” in the vase.
+They were still beautiful, but they didn’t look as “full” in the vase.

 Giving Roses to Strangers

-It started off well!
-As I headed down the elevator, a nice middle-aged lady got on and she commented on how lovely the roses are.
+It started off exceptionally well.
+As I was heading down the elevator, a middle-aged lady got on.
+She commented to me that the roses are lovely.

 Not Everyone Was Interested

 I saw a couple sitting in the hotel lobby waiting area.
 There was some language barrier, but I approached them anyway and offered them roses, emphasizing that they are free.
 They turned me down very quickly.
 Ouch.
 (I won’t do well in sales, I guess).

 I walked away and looked around, suddenly wondering everyone has gone.
 The couple was still eyeing me after I left; I think they were trying to figure out what I was trying to sell.